SlapOS/slapos/software/zimbra/README.txt

         - set up a tmpfs in /etc/fstab and mount it under amavisd/tmp
         - patch db/db.sql with the hostname of the system before initializing the database

-    All of these need to be examined, reverse engineered and replicated in the buildout.cfg (the simplest case being the many mkdir and ln commands).
+    All of these needed to be examined, reverse engineered and replicated in the buildout.cfg (the simplest case being the many mkdir and ln commands).

     Other tasks which we don't need to replicate are: